SYTAR 2019 welcomes:

 Larry Payne PhD, C-IAYT, E-RYT 500 is the co-founder of the International Association of Yoga Therapists and a founding father of Yoga Therapy in America.
 In 2005, Larry co-founded the Yoga Therapy Rx and Prime of Life Yoga certification programs at Loyola Marymount University, the first of its kind.
 He is a student of TKV Desikachar and is co-author of five books including the international best seller Yoga for Dummies, as well as Yoga Rx and, most recently, Yoga Therapy and Integrative Medicine.
 Larry was named one of America's most respected yoga teachers by the Los Angeles Times and served as the first Yoga teacher at the World Economic Forum in Davos.
 Switzerland.
 A specialist in back problems, Larry created "The Back Class" at the world renowned Rancho La Puerta Fitness Spa in Tecate, Mexico, where he guest teaches each year.
 For many years he also oversaw the Yoga program at the UCLA School of Medicine.

-You can experience Larry’s Prime of Life Yoga in any of his seven award-winning videos and online at Yoga Glo.
-In 1980, Larry founded Samata International in Marina del Rey, where he maintains a thriving Yoga therapy practice.
+You can experience Larry’s Prime of Life Yoga in any of his seven award-winning videos, at samata.com, and online courses at "Glo."

 [Presenting a master* program Saturday Afternoon Session - TS01 / TS06]